 They are absolutely clear that the deficit reduction plan is not responsible.

 Only for his words to be countered the very next day by Robert Chote, Chairman of the OBR who claimed another:

 For the avoidance of doubt, I think it is important to point out that every forecast published by the OBR since the June 2010 Budget has incorporated the widely held assumption that tax increases and spending cuts reduce economic growth in the short term.

 There was more in his open letter to the Prime Minister that suggested pretty well everything in his speech was wrong.

-The public speaking skills of the Prime Minister are not in doubt but the way he uses statistics and data to reinforce his argument is questionable.
-He’s been caught out before by the Office for National Statistics of course.
+The Cameron public speaking skills are not in doubt.
+But the way he uses statistics and data to reinforce his argument is questionable.
+Because the Office for National Statistics has caught him out before, of course.